Tarek-led/Tetris/README.md

 ## Implementing features

-There are a few files you may wish to modify.
-The rest should **not** be modified as they are used for configuring the build.

 `src/main.ts`
 - Code file used as the entry point
 - Most of your game logic should go here